Improve Your TN5250 Experience in VS Code for IBM i

 The open-source TN5250 emulator provides a handy way to launch IBM i 5250 sessions from within VS Code for IBM i.

-error when I accidentally type on a protected area of the screen—an area where input isn’t allowed.
+The one drawback I’ve found in TN5250 is the Cursor in protected area of display error when I accidentally type on a protected area of the screen—an area where input isn’t allowed.
 The error must be cleared before I can continue to work.

 On classic 5250 dumb terminals, the solution was to press the Reset button.
 With the TN5250 emulator, however, the developer needs to remember to press Ctrl+R to clear the condition, potentially interrupting the user’s flow of thought.

-connection keyword.
+TN5250 offers a solution: the +uninhibited connection keyword.
 After this setting is added in the Code for i Settings, TN5250’s behavior will change.
 From now on, pressing any key will move the cursor back to a valid input field.

 How to make the change